-If no-reassemble is set to false, which is the default, Suricata will continue to track the SSL/TLS session.
-Inspection will be limited, as content inspection will still be disabled.
+If encrypt-handling is set to default (or if the option is not set), Suricata will continue to track the SSL/TLS session.
+Inspection will be limited, as raw content inspection will still be disabled.
 There is no point in doing pattern matching on traffic known to be encrypted.
 Inspection for (encrypted) Heartbleed and other protocol anomalies still happens.